 - You have to pay a lot for tools you might not need if all you’re looking for is to create a simple landing page.

 - You won’t find any flexibility with Instapage pricing.
-You either sign up for the Optimizing plan or do a custom one.
+You either sign up for the Building plan or do a custom one.

 - You will find the refund process difficult since you have to send an email to Instapage within 24 hours of subscribing to a plan.